 Course Highlights

 Class is four weeks.
-Students spend about five hours a week on class materials and about 90 minutes at the weekend virtual meeting discussing the webtools classmates explored
+Students spend about one-two hours preparing their webtool presentation and about 90 minutes at the weekly Google Hangout discussing the webtools classmates explored

 Need help on a topic?
 Arrange 1:1 time with instructors.